StackTips

 • It didn’t support importing RAML specification directly (when we started our investigation) but we’ve been able to convert all our RAML to Swagger and everything else has been smooth since then.

-• As we use micro-services based distributed architecture, almost all our services communicate using both synchronous (HTTP based broker-less architecture) and asynchronous (with AMQP message broker) mechanism.
+• As we use micro-services-based distributed architecture, almost all our services communicate using both synchronous (HTTP-based broker-less architecture) and asynchronous (with AMQP message broker) mechanisms.
 WSO2 works nicely with both.

 • Native support for Google Analytics was a plus.